-Dr. Ponder Graduated from high school in Mineola, Texas and earned his B. S. degree from the University of Texas – Pan American with a major in Elementary Education and a minor in Mathematics.
-He earned his Masters of Education from Stephen F. Austin State University in Educational Leadership with Principal Certification.
-He also earned his Doctor of Education from Stephen F. Austin State University in Educational Leadership along with the Superintendency series.
+Dr. Larry Dwayne Ponder earned his B. S. degree from the University of Texas – Pan American with a major in Elementary Education and a minor in Mathematics.
+He earned his Masters of Education and his Doctor of Education from Stephen F. Austin State University.

 Dr. Ponder retired from the Alief Independent School District in 2016 where he served for 25 years.
 Combined with his work with other institutions and districts he has served a variety of positions that include: teacher, curriculum specialist, professor, and administrator.